AMUSED: An Annotation Framework of Multi-modal Social Media Data: Discussion

 \section{Discussion}

-From our study, we highlighted some of the useful points.
+Our study highlighted the process of fetching the labelled social media post from news fact-checked articles.
 Usually, the fact-checking website links the social media post from multiple social media platforms.
-We tried to gather data from various social media platforms, but we found the maximum number of links from Facebook, Twitter, and YouTube.
-There are few unique posts from Reddit(21), TikTok(9) but they were less than what we were expecting \cite{brennen2020types}.
+We tried to gather data from various social media platforms, but we found the maximum number of Facebook, Twitter, and YouTube links.
+There are few unique posts from Reddit~(21), TikTok~(9) etc., which shows that fact-checker mainly focused on analysing content from Facebook, Twitter, and YouTube.

 Surprisingly there are only three unique posts from Pinterest, and there are no data available from Gab, ShareChat, and Snapchat.
 However, Gab is well known for harmful content, and people in their regional languages use ShareChat.
 There are only three unique posts from Pinterest.
 Many people use Wikipedia as a reliable source of information, but there are 393 links from Wikipedia.
-Hence, overall fact-checking website is limited to some trending social media platforms like Twitter or Facebook while social media platforms like Gab, TikTok is famously famous for malformation, misinformation \cite{brennen2020types}.
-WhatsApp is an instant messaging app, used among friends or group of people.
+Hence, overall fact-checking website is limited to some trending social media platforms like Twitter or Facebook, while social media platforms like Gab, TikTok is famously famous for malformation or misinformation \cite{brennen2020types}.
+WhatsApp is an instant messaging app used among friends or group of people.
 So, we only found some hyperlink which links to the public WhatsApp group.
-To increase the visibility of fact-checked articles, a journalist can also use schema.org vocabulary along with the Microdata, RDFa, or JSON-LD formats to add details about misinformation to the news articles \cite{shahi2019inducing}.
+To increase the visibility of fact-checked articles, a journalist can also use schema.org vocabulary along with the Microdata, RDFa, or JSON-LD formats to add details about Misinformation to the news articles \cite{shahi2019inducing}.